How to Format eMMC Drive [2 Efficient Ways]

 sudo fdisk /dev/mmcblk1

 Step 2.
-Use the 'p' key to list all existing partitions, then use the 'd' key followed by a partition number to delete each partition.
-Confirm each deletion and use the 'w' key to save the changes.
+To delete a partition, use the 'p' key to list all existing partitions, then select the partition you want to delete by typing 'd' followed by the partition number.
+Confirm the deletion by typing 'y'.
+Repeat this process for each partition you want to delete, then use the 'w' key to save the changes.

 sudo fdisk /dev/mmcblk1

 Step 4.
-Use the 'n' key to create a new partition, accept all the default settings, and then use the 'w' key to save the changes.
+To create a new partition, use the 'n' key, accept all the default settings, and then use the 'w' key to save the changes.

 Step 5.
-Now, format the newly created partition to the desired file system (in this case, we'll use ext4).
-Enter the following command:
+Format the newly created partition to the desired file system.
+In this case, we'll use ext4.
+The command is: `mkfs.

 sudo mkfs.ext4 -L "emmc" /dev/mmcblk1p1